UInt2048/Spice/README.md

 We can use this to put our fake port at a known address and both new trustcache entries.

 ## Installation
-For compilation of stage 2 and 4 use the shell scripts in the untether folder, the makefile only works for the app.
-The compile command line for stage 3 got lost unfortunatly, but you can easily compile it by disabling all security features (no stack cookie etc) and then also removing the standard lib.
-Basically you just need to make sure that it compiles as shellcode without lib dependecies as it's just loaded as a blob into mem and then executed.
+For compilation of stage 2-4, use the shell scripts in the untether folder, the makefile only works for the app.
-For the installation copy stage 2 onto the device into some random folder and stage 3 (/usr/sbin/racoon.dylib) and 4 (/mystuff/stage4) at their right paths.
+For the installation, copy stage 2 onto the device into some random folder and stage 3 (/usr/sbin/racoon.dylib) and 4 (/mystuff/stage4) at their right paths.
-Create the folder /var/run/racoon and run stage 2.
+Create the folder /var/run/racoon and run stage 2 (note: stage 1 expects stage 2 at /private/etc/racoon/stg2).
 Then execute racoon till it doesn't kernel panic anymore to make sure you got the right offsets.
-Then also set the nvram variable boot-args to "this boy needs some milk" and check if the system keeps running stable even with racoon (this is the killswitch).
+Then also set the nvram variable boot-args to "`__developer_mode_enabled`" and check if the system keeps running stable even with racoon (this is the killswitch).
 If you did you can then go for the real untether by replacing one of the launch daemons and unsetting the variable to run the untether on the next boot.
 There you need to watch out for three things:
 - the launch daemon isn't used by anything important (namely springboard) (otherwise you will softbrick when it fails to run)